Transitioning From Project Superintendent to Corporate General Superintendent

 In our ”Super Superintendent“ post last week, we noted that the best traits of a lead project superintendent include taking ownership of jobsites by interacting daily with project team members and sub-contractors.
 However, a project superintendent’s territory is confined to a singular geographic location for the duration of the project.

-Therefore, when transitioning from that role to a Corporate General Superintendent (also referred to as a Field Operations Manager), your mindset will require a 180-degree shift.
+Therefore, when transitioning from that role to a corporate general superintendent (or sometimes referred to as a field operations manager), your mindset will require a 180-degree shift.

 - Am I in control of my project?

 - Am I directly communicating with the trades?

 - Am I taking responsibility for meeting the project schedule?

 - Am I walking my jobsite multiple times a day to observe and correct workers?

 - Am I doing my daily jobsite reporting?

 - Am I directly speaking to the team that reports to the project lead superintendent?